-When life gets hectic, as it so often does, I need to have family dinners on hand which will fit into our evenings without too much fuss.
+When life gets hectic, as it so often does, it’s really useful to have some dinners on hand which will fit into your evening without too much fuss.

 This recipe for Turkey Chilli with Sweetcorn ticks a lot of boxes for me.
-It’s quick and easy to make, can be made ahead of time (and also freezes well), is spicy and satisfying, and is also fairly low in fat.
+It’s quick and easy, spicy and satisfying, can be made ahead of time and freezes well.

-My family likes a medium-spiced chilli, and the amount of spices in this recipe are just right for that.
-But feel free to adjust the amount for your tastes.
-If you are cooking this for a family, I would probably use half the amounts for the first time I make it – it’s better to have it too mild than too spicy!
+I like a medium-spiced chilli and the amount of spices in this recipe are just right for that, but feel free to adjust the amount for your tastes.
+If you are cooking for young children, I would probably halve the spices for the first time you make it.
+It’s better to have it too mild than too spicy!

 Turkey Chilli with Sweetcorn

-Put the oil into a pan over a medium heat and add the chopped onion and turkey mince.
-Heat together, breaking the mince up with a wooden spoon, until there is no pink remaining in the mince and the onion is translucent.
-This will take a few minutes.
+Put the oil into a wide saucepan over a medium heat and add the chopped onion and turkey mince.
+Cook for a few minutes, breaking the mince up with a wooden spoon, until there is no pink remaining in the mince and the onion is translucent.

 Add the flour and spices to the pan and stir into the mince and onions.
 Cook together for 1-2 minutes and then stir in the tomato puree.